 RBI Grade B Phase 2 Syllabus for FM

 The General Finance & Management (FM) in RBI Grade B Exam Syllabus focuses on assessing candidates' knowledge of financial concepts, financial markets, and risk management.
-Topics include financial institutions, market instruments, financial services, risk management, etc.
+The finance and management for RBI Grade B Syllabus includes topics such as financial institutions, market instruments, financial services, risk management, and more.

 RBI Grade B Phase 2 Syllabus for FM |